How It Works

 Nonprofits find business partners

-Each nonprofit partner invites and secures at least 3 business partners who agree to participate and support the nonprofit as part of the Earth Day Oregon campaign.
+Each nonprofit partner invites and secures business partners who agree to participate and support the nonprofit as part of the Earth Day Oregon campaign.
 They coordinate to make sure the business is registered by the deadline (March 22) to be included in full campaign partner promotion.

 Each business partner commits to: